 ASSESSMENT MAY PASS TO TENANTS:

-Commercial leases generally classify property taxes as an operating expense that is reimbursed by tenants.
-PACE assessments are line items on the property tax bill.
+Commercial leases generally classify property assessments as an operating expense that is reimbursed by tenants.

-The PACE assessment and “Green” improvements are attached to the property and may be transferred to new owner or paid off in the event of a sale.
-Building owners are no longer at a loss if the building is sold before an ROI is realized.
+The PACE assessment and qualified improvements are attached to the property and may be transferred to new owner or paid off in the event of a sale, meaning property owners are no longer at a loss if the building is sold before an ROI is realized.

 Texas PACE legislation authorizes PACE funding for the installation of Qualified Improvements.
 Qualified Improvements must: